erodrigufer/MarkdownConverter/README.md

 # markdownConverter
 Shell script to convert Markdown files to either pdf or html files.
-If the file is being converted to html, then the script will add a **css template** to the html file to make it look similar to the **_GitHub Markdown style_**.
+If the file is being converted to html, then the script will add a **css template** to the html file to make it look similar to the **_GitHub Markdown style_** (how GitHub README.md files look like).

 * The output file's name will be the same one as the input file's name but with either the .hmtl or .pdf file extension.